 An important limitation on the proceeds exemption should be codified.
-The purpose of the proceeds exemption is to enable the judgment debtor to substitute one home for another without losing the exemption.31
+The purpose of the proceeds exemption is to enable the judgment debtor to substitute one home for another without losing the exemption.

-3. Relation-back of declared homestead.
+3. Relation-back of homestead declaration.
 Section 704.960(b) provides a portability feature, permitting the debtor to record a homestead declaration on property acquired with proceeds from a sale of a declared homestead and continue the original recording priority in the new homestead.
-This applies to any exempt homestead proceeds, whether from voluntary or forced sale, or reimbursement from insurance, so long as the new declaration is recorded within six-month period during which proceeds are protected.
+This applies to any exempt homestead proceeds, whether from voluntary or forced sale, or reimbursement